 So, these are some of the biggest bad habits I see many people doing which are impeding their success in the growth of their business.

 #1 – Comparing Yourself to Others

-Pat Flynn, from Smart Passive Income, publicly posts his monthly income reports.
-It is a popular feature of his site, and many others have done the same.
-I actually used to do the same thing, but have since stopped.
+Pat Flynn, from Smart Passive Income, used to publicly post his monthly income reports.
+It was a popular feature of his site, and many others have done the same.
+I actually used to do the same thing, but stopped a long time ago.
 Why is that?

 … because I believe it leads people into making comparisons between themselves and me, or themselves and Pat – or whoever.

 You get inspired by the money, then the next move is to try to do what they have done instead of charting your own path.
 Instead of doing what you need to do, you’re instead left trying to copy somebody else.
 And if you don’t get the forward movement, it is pretty deflating.

 Plus, income reports put the emphasis on the income and not what actually creates that income… which is delivering value to others.